If your dog loves to be outdoors in summer, you may wonder … do dogs need sunscreen?

-Many FDA compliant, “dog approved” sunscreens boast all-natural ingredients that are safe to lick and ingest.
+Many FDA compliant, “dog approved” sunscreens boast all-natural ingredients that they say are safe to lick and swallow.
 I would disagree.
 As I discuss later, all natural is just that, natural.
 Read your labels!

 A good place to start your research is with the Environmental Working Group’s Skin Deep Chemical Database.
 They even have an app you can download to your phone so you can check ingredients while you shop.

-Here is a breakdown of the dangerous ingredients found in two popular dog safe sunscreens:
+Here’s a breakdown of the dangerous ingredients found in two popular “dog safe” sunscreens: